If you haven’t read the first part, please read it here – Journey of a boy from small town to Microsoft – An untold story Part 1

 I hadn’t eaten anything since the morning.
 The spirit was keeping me up.
 One group interview followed by two rounds of face to face interview each lasting 60-90 minutes and fear of losing it anytime as if a sharp edged sword was hanging across my head was enough for one day.
 They kept on rejecting candidates as each round progressed.
 The number trimmed from 30 to 14 to 10 to 5.

 In the third round of interview, he said I had already proved I was a great coder and he wanted to check how I perform in other areas like design and testing.
 I was also asked to showcase my passion for technology.
 We discussed about various products, their design, why they were designed that way and why I liked them.
 It was fun discussing the technology (Gap Buffer DS) used in Text Editors, automata and compiler.
-I can understand his love for these as he was working in Visual Studio team at Microsoft.
+I could understand his love for these as he was working in Visual Studio team at Microsoft.
 He then moved on to discussing things like which role I wanted and why so.
 He saw same passion in me that he observed in one of his friends and he was doing really great at Microsoft.
 This was the longest round and lasted around 90 minutes.

 That night, when I was in cafeteria to catch sandwich, I stumbled upon a guy.
 He asked me how would I like to be beaten.
 Funny part was, we had hardly talked in 3 years of college.
 The same day I got few congratulation mails, although 2 more rounds of interviews were scheduled on the next day.
 I was very close but I was still one step short of milestone.